geoffrich/geoffrich.net/src/posts/svelte-scoping-where.md

 _Or, alliteratively: Settling Svelte's style scoping specificity wars with :where_

-In my previous post on Svelte style scoping, I lied to you.
+In my previous post on [Svelte's style scoping](/posts/svelte-scoped-styles/), I lied to you.
 When talking about how Svelte's style scoping can unexpectedly increase CSS specificity, I said:

 > Svelte needs to add _something_ to the CSS rules to make sure they only apply to a single component, and that will increase the specificity.

 That's not entirely accurate.
-The first part is true — Svelte does need to add _something_ to the CSS.
+The first part is true&mdash;Svelte does need to add _something_ to the CSS.
 However, that doesn't need to increase specificity.
 In fact, there is a CSS selector that will _not_ increase specificity: [`:where`](https://developer.mozilla.org/en-US/docs/Web/CSS/:where).
 It can be used like so:

 ```css
 /* :where takes a list of selectors */